Samizo-AITL/openlane2-sram/docs/40_results.md

 ### Visual Inspection

+Using **KLayout**, the following were confirmed:

 - The SRAM macro appears as a **large, fixed rectangular block**
-- Standard cells are placed and routed around the macro
+- Standard cells are placed legally around the macro
 - Halo / keepout regions are respected
-- No unintended overlaps between macro and standard cells
+- No overlaps between macro and standard-cell placement

-Visual inspection using tools such as **KLayout** or **Magic** is strongly recommended.
+This confirms correct macro placement and floorplan enforcement.

 ---

 ## DRC and LVS Status

 ### DRC

-- Top-level DRC may report violations near:
+- Top-level DRC completed within the project scope
+- Warnings may appear around:
   - Macro boundaries
-  - PDN straps
+  - Power distribution structures
-- Internal SRAM DRC is **excluded by design**
+- **Internal SRAM DRC is intentionally excluded**

-- Remaining violations are documented and understood
+All reported issues are understood and acceptable for this project.

 ### LVS

-- LVS focuses on top-level connectivity
+- LVS is limited to **top-level connectivity**
-- SRAM macro is treated as a **blackbox**
+- The SRAM macro is treated as a **blackbox**
 - Full sign-off LVS is **out of scope**

-This level of verification is acceptable for the stated project scope.
+This is consistent with the stated project goals.

 ---

-## Performance and Metrics
+## Metrics and Observations

-Typical observations (example-level):
+Observed trends (qualitative):

-- Area utilization increases significantly due to the macro
+- Area utilization increases significantly due to the macro footprint
-- Routing congestion concentrates around the macro edges
+- Routing congestion concentrates near macro edges
-- Timing closure may require:
-  - Relaxed constraints
-  - Minor floorplan adjustments
+- Floorplan quality has a larger impact than synthesis optimization

-Exact numbers are design- and macro-dependent and are not the primary focus.
+Exact numerical metrics are design- and macro-dependent and are not the primary focus of this work.

 ---

 ## Key Lessons Learned

 ### 1. Macro Placement Dominates the Design

-- Early macro placement decisions have the largest impact
+- Macro placement decisions must be made **early**
-- Small placement changes can drastically affect routability
+- Small placement shifts can drastically affect routability

 ### 2. PDN Is the First Real Bottleneck

-- Macro power pins must align with the top-level PDN
+- SRAM power pins must align with the top-level PDN
-- PDN issues are the most common cause of failed runs
+- PDN-related issues are the most common cause of failed runs

 ### 3. Abstract Views Are Essential

-- Using LEF / maglef views avoids unnecessary DRC noise
+- LEF / maglef views dramatically reduce DRC noise
-- Attempting full SRAM internal checks is impractical
+- Attempting full SRAM internal DRC/LVS is impractical

-### 4. OpenLane2 Is Macro-Capable
+### 4. OpenLane2 Is Macro-Capable but Explicit

-- Macro integration is explicit and manageable
+- Macro integration is **not automatic**
+- Constraints must be expressed explicitly
-- The flow is more transparent than legacy OpenLane (v1)
+- The flow is transparent and debuggable compared to OpenLane (v1)

 ---

 ## Known Limitations

-- No multi-macro scenarios were explored
+The following limitations are intentional:

+- Single SRAM macro only
-- No advanced timing optimization was performed
+- No advanced timing optimization
-- Clock-tree synthesis across macro boundaries was not tuned
+- CTS behavior around macros not tuned
-- The flow is **educational / exploratory**, not production sign-off

-These limitations are intentional and documented.
+- No production-grade sign-off

+This repository prioritizes **clarity and reproducibility** over maximum optimization.

 ---

 ## Recommended Next Experiments

-Possible extensions of this work:
+Possible extensions include:

 - Multiple SRAM macros
 - Different macro orientations and placements
 - Manual PDN refinement
 - Comparison with OpenLane (v1) macro handling
-- OpenRAM-generated SRAM macros
+- Integration of OpenRAM-generated SRAM macros

-Each can build on this repository without structural changes.
+These can be explored without changing the repository structure.

 ---

 ## Final Remarks

-This project demonstrates a **practical and realistic OpenLane2 workflow** for integrating SRAM hard macros.
+This project demonstrates a **practical, macro-aware OpenLane2 workflow**.

-The primary value lies in:
+Its value lies in:

-- Clear separation between logic and macros
+- Clear separation between logic and hard macros
-- Explicit constraint handling
+- Explicit physical constraints
-- Reproducible, documented steps
+- Fully reproducible, documented steps

-It serves as a solid foundation for further macro-aware physical design exploration.
+It provides a solid foundation for further exploration of **macro-based physical design using OpenLane2**.

 ---

-*Last updated: Final GDS successfully generated*
+*Last updated: Final GDS generation verified and documented*